vladkozlovskii/vladkozlovskii/README.md

 ### Hi there
 My name is Vlad Kozlovskiy
 I work in marine ecology since 2008.
-Among other tasks I processed data on certain ecological groups, Set of methods: biodiversity indexes, similarities indexes, dimensionality reduction methods: MDS, PCA.
+Among other tasks I processed data on certain ecological groups.
+Set of methods: biodiversity indexes, similarities indexes, dimensionality reduction methods: MDS, PCA.
 I am interested in any kind of data processing and machine learning in general.
-Also I am interested in spatial visualisation of data and computer vision.
+Also I am interested in GIS, spatial visualisation of data and computer vision.

 - I’m currently working on ecological modeling of marine fauna
 - I’m currently working with few pet projects about computer vision
-- I’m currently learning various aspects of machine learning and their mathematical basis
+- I’m interested various aspects of machine learning and their mathematical basis

 <!--
 **vladkozlovskii/vladkozlovskii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.